learn-co-curriculum/sinatra-basics/README.md

 end
 ```

-We simply create a new class `Application` and inherit from `Sinatra::Base`.Our class constant could have been anything descriptive of the functionality provided by the class.
+We simply create a new class `Application` and inherit from `Sinatra::Base`.
+Our class constant could have been anything descriptive of the functionality provided by the class.
 The classes that inherit from `Sinatra::Base` and define the HTTP interface for our application are called Controllers.

 In a single controller application, a single file defining the controller, like `app.rb`, will suffice.
 That controller will define every single URL and response of our application.